Aerial view of Benbulben mountain with a flat top, overlooking green fields and trees under a cloudy sunset sky.

 • Accessibility: The Truskmore summit road is paved and suitable for wheelchair users, though the final short stretch to the cairn involves uneven ground.
 Other routes are uneven and not suitable for wheelchairs.

 • Safety: Weather can change rapidly on the exposed plateaus.
 Walkers should carry waterproof clothing, a map and compass, and inform someone of their route.
-Climbers must be equipped for technical rock.
+In winter, snow can blanket the higher ground; experienced walkers should be prepared for icy conditions and reduced daylight.

 Nearby Attractions